 A good idea to prepare for this is to get a sample Share Holder Agreement and review the different clauses.
 It is also helpful to go through the due diligence checklist of a reputed law firm.
 These documents and checklists will not only help prepare the data you will need to provide the Investors legal advisors, but also get you thinking about all the points you will need to negotiate and agree upon.

 Lastly, once you have raised money from your investors, it is very important to have a transparent relationship and periodic reporting structure with them.
 Remember, they are a key stakeholder and have an important role to play in the success of your business.
 It is also useful to pick their brains casually once in a while, get access to their network or just bounce off ideas.
 If there is a good rapport and transparency in your relationship with your investors, you will find it easier to deliver the bad news when it does need to be delivered.
-Be rest assured, there will be bad news to be delivered at some point!
+But rest assured, there will be bad news to be delivered at some point!

 Good luck, and remember – good things happen to people who hustle!

-Employee Experiences, All, Human Resource
+Engagement Solutions, All, Human Resource